lazergenixdev/First-Voxel-Engine/README.md

 # References
 #### Greedy Meshing: https://0fps.net/2012/06/30/meshing-in-a-minecraft-game/
-Initial copied the meshing code directly from Javascript and translated to C++; but the algorithm did not provide face normals, thus I had to ultimatly write my own greedy meshing that did give normal data.
+Initially copied the meshing code directly from Javascript and translated to C++; but the algorithm did not provide face normals, thus I had to ultimatly write my own greedy meshing that did give normal data.
 However, this article did give me a better understanding of the greedy meshing algorithm.

 #### Outline Post-Pass: https://omar-shehata.medium.com/how-to-render-outlines-in-webgl-8253c14724f9
 Got the method of how to get a basic outline from this article, but I wanted only a basic outline, so the depth buffer was enough.